100 days since we were told to stay at home to protect the NHS, save the NHS and begin life in lockdown

 Last year What The Dad Said changed jobs, allowing him more time at home with the children.
 Striking a better work/life balance than he has had since before we had children.
-The lockdown has sent many people into self isolation (or shielding) leaving additional shifts to be covered.
-Seeing hime working double his usual hours in order to breech the gaps in the rota.
-To help feed the nation as well as make up some of the shortfall in my income.
+The lockdown has sent many people into self-isolation (or shielding) leaving additional shifts to be covered.
+Seeing him working double his usual hours in order to breech the gaps in the rota.
+To help feed the nation as well as make up some of the shortfalls in my income.

 With friends furloughed and able to relax, play games etc. as much as they want.
-Not to mention seeing me at home with the children all day, every day, it must be difficult for home.
+Not to mention seeing me at home with the children all day, every day, must be difficult for home.
 He’s working twice as hard whilst the rest of us are at home.
-Not to forget the risk he is putting to his own health by working in a customer facing role.
+Not to forget the risk he is putting to his own health by working in a customer-facing role.

 Life at home